 b.
 I have delivered them into your hand; not a man of them shall stand before you: The command was joined to a promise.
 Joshua could obey God’s command to not fear because he had God’s promise of victory.

 i.
 Fear takes away our ability to fight God’s battles.
 Even in the face of strong enemies, Joshua was commanded to not fear.
 For Joshua, fear was unbelief – being unwilling to believe what God promised.
 So it is with us today.

 3. (9) Joshua’s response of faith.

 Joshua therefore came upon them suddenly, having marched all night from Gilgal.

 a.
 Joshua therefore came upon them suddenly: With the assurance of God’s promise (Joshua 10:8), Joshua did not sit back to passively watch God work without his participation.
-He went to great effort to participate with the work and will of God.
+He went to great effort to participate in the work and will of God.

 b.
 Having marched all night from Gilgal: This took hard work and initiative on Joshua’s part.
 The march from Gilgal to Gibeon involved a climb of 3,300 feet (1,000 meters), over a distance of about 20 miles (32 kilometers).
 This was eight to ten hours of hard marching, all through the night.